MrEchoFi/EchoFi_Keylogger_Primo/README.md

   <h1>EchoFi Keylogger Primo</h1>

   <p>
-   A Real World Keylogger which contains custom server, ducky scripts, taking screenshots & send to server and also same as send keystrokes, info of victim device
+   A Real World Red Team Keylogger which contains custom server, ducky scripts, taking screenshots & send to server and also same as send keystrokes, info of victim device
   </p>